At Mont St Michel

 The finish was in Mont.
 St. Michel, which was also our destination for the evening.
 We quaffed our beer, paid our bill and climbed back on those ungodly bikes.
 The gendarme was long gone and the road was reopened to traffic.

-I’d later learn it took the peloton about a half-hour to finish the stage from the point it passed us by.
-But for a couple of dilettante cyclotouristes on their way to a wedding on the weekend, the route was our afternoon itinerary.
+We would later learn it took the peloton about a half-hour to finish the stage from the point where it passed us by.
+But for a couple of dilettante cyclotouristes on their way to a wedding on the weekend, the route was our full afternoon itinerary.
 We stopped frequently on that early July day, enjoying the summer warmth, the salt-infused sea breeze and the vast, fragrant meadows of wildflowers that lined the road to Mont St. Michel.

 As we neared that ancient, walled island city, the afternoon light just beginning to pale, we were overtaken by one of the caravan vehicles careening off for the next day’s stage.
 I want to say it was advertising Haribo candy, but I’m not really sure.
 Details sometimes sneak in when memory, like a French Atlantic day, begins to fade.